 Additional Snack Food

-Bring any of your favourite snacks and we recommend that you bring at least 4 energy gel sachets for instant carbohydrate replacement.
+Bring any of your favourite snacks.
+We recommend you bring at least 4 energy gel sachets for instant carbohydrate replacement on the climb.
 You may also wish to bring electrolyte powder to mix in your water bottles.

 CLIMBING EQUIPMENT